-Guardrails are intended to protect motorists in a crash; however, a defective guardrail end terminal system called the ET-Plus is causing severe injuries and deaths in auto crashes nationwide.
+Guardrails are intended to protect motorists in a crash; however, several guardrail end terminal systems cause severe injuries and deaths in auto crashes nationwide.

-Langdon & Emison is a national leader in guardrail litigation and is handling a number of ongoing lawsuits across the country on behalf of people who have been severely injured or lost loved ones in accidents involving the ET-Plus guardrail end terminal system.
-Our attorneys lead national groups dedicated to ET-Plus litigation and can be seen on multiple news outlets, including ABC’s 20/20 discussing the defective end terminal system.
+Langdon & Emison is a national leader in guardrail litigation and is handling a number of ongoing lawsuits across the country on behalf of people who have been severely injured or lost loved ones in accidents involving the guardrail end terminal systems.
+Our attorneys lead national groups dedicated to guardrail litigation and can be seen on multiple news outlets, including ABC’s 20/20 discussing the defective end terminal system.

 An end terminal, or head of the guardrail, is designed to absorb the energy of a crash and allow the striking vehicle to ride down the guardrail as it slows and comes to a complete stop.
 If designed properly, the end terminal provides an outlet for the guardrail to curl away from the striking vehicle like a flat ribbon.